Are you a budding entreprenueur looking for a grant of up to £5,000 to invest in your business idea?

 “To any students seriously thinking of working for themselves after their studies, I’d say this is too good an opportunity to miss!
 I love my day to day work recording bands and I can’t thank them enough!”

-Don’t forget to log your Employability skills on the Employability Dashboard from taking part in this opportunity!Commercial Awareness – to pitch successfully you need to demonstrate a full understanding of your own business objectives and how you aim to achieve them, but also a greater understanding of the wider industry and any gaps in the market.
+Don’t forget to log your Employability skills on the Skills Log from taking part in this opportunity!Commercial Awareness – to pitch successfully you need to demonstrate a full understanding of your own business objectives and how you aim to achieve them, but also a greater understanding of the wider industry and any gaps in the market.